 Since then, there has been no looking back for the Austrian team.
 After taking their first win in 2009 through Sebastian Vettel’s win in Shanghai, Red Bull won their first Drivers’ and Constructors’ titles in 2010 via Vettel’s triumph the same year.
 Vettel and Red Bull dominated the sport between 2010 and 2013, taking back-to-back dual championships.

-Here are the Red Bull Racing’s sponsors going into the 2022 season.
+Here are the F1 team’s sponsors going into the 2023 season.

 In February 2022, Red Bull Racing signed a five-year deal with technology firm Oracle.
 The partnership sees Oracle join as title partner, renaming the team to Oracle Red Bull Racing.
 The US$300m deal will also have Oracle branding made visible on the Red Bull car, with Oracle also gaining access to the team’s digital and other assets.